Key takeaways

 Emergency installment loans

 An emergency installment loan is usually an unsecured personal loan that you pay back over a few months to several years.
-You can typically get a low $1,000 loan or borrow up to $100,000.
+You can typically get a low or borrow up to $100,000.
 You receive a fixed interest rate, so your monthly payment stays the same.
 The fixed monthly payments and longer terms make paying back the loan more manageable.

 Payday alternative loans